 - Discovery and Developmental Therapeutics

-Chad W. Ritenour, MD, is an Associate Professor of Urology at the Emory University School of Medicine and the Director of Men's Health and Infertility Division.
+Chad W. Ritenour, MD, is a Professor of Urology at the Emory University School of Medicine and the Director of Men's Health and Infertility Division.
 Dr. Ritenour is also the Vice Chair of Education and Faculty Affairs, Director of Emory Urology Residency Program and the Associate Chief Medical Officer at Emory University Hospital.

 Dr. Ritenour is a Diplomate of the American Board of Urology (2003) a Fellow of the American College of Surgery.